ice-wm/man/icewm.md

     Contains settings to control window appearance and behaviour which are specific to applications or groups of applications.
-Options can control the border, whether it appears on the task bar, the window list, the system tray and the work spaces.
+Options can control the border, whether it appears on the task bar, the window list, the system tray and the workspaces.
 Also its layer, geometry, whether it can be moved, resized and closed.

     See [icewm-winoptions(5)](icewm-winoptions).